OpenSDF/OSDF-REACTIVE-APP/README.md

     - *app activate org.osdfreactive*

 ### Examples
-After completing the above steps, you will be able to configure the network using high level abstractions that osdf-reactive application provides.
+After installing ONOS and OSDF app successfully, you will be able to configure a network using high level abstractions that OSDF application provides.
 To test the osdf-reactive application, we provide a set of examples as follows:
    - [Intra site routing (Example #1)](https://github.com/OpenSDF/OSDF-REACTIVE-APP/wiki/Intra-site-routing-%28Example-1%29)
    - [Intra site routing (Example #2)](https://github.com/OpenSDF/OSDF-REACTIVE-APP/wiki/Intra-site-routing-%28Example-2%29)